Article updated: June 24, 2022

 Basically, yeah.

-The biggest concern of course is the fact that Gold Bond powder contains talc which is believed to pose a health risk (ovarian cancer) to women.
+The biggest concern of course is the fact that older bottles of Gold Bond powder contain talc which is believed to pose a health risk (ovarian cancer) to women.

-So while it is technically safe for you to apply to your balls, it’s definitely worth noting that it can potentially be dangerous for the women in your life.
+If you have an older bottle of Gold Bond powder that contains talc, it is technically safe for you to apply to your balls, but it’s definitely worth noting that it can potentially be dangerous for the women in your life.

 Do I Recommend Gold Bond Powder for Balls?